sami-ka/scorepyo/README.md

 #

 <a href="https://github.com/jiachangliu/FasterRisk" target="_blank">FasterRisk</a> is a recent package that makes the computation much faster by dropping the ILP approach and providing an other approach to explore this large space of solutions and generate a list of interesting risk-score models that will be diverse.
 This approach does not integrate constraints as risk-slim does, but does a great job at quickly computing risk-score models.
-It does not provide an automatic feature binarizer though.
+It only provides a binarizer based on quantile.